 OSI automated manufacturing into accounting.
 Once stand-alone, they are now integrated, and a highly satisfied, lifetime customer.
 They see Open Source Integrators as an expert resource as they continue to grow inside the software.

 Even though the company’s accounting system went live in January, they still find ways that they want to analyze data, and talk about other ways to customize.
 While they perform integration/customization on their own, OSI continues to be the go-to expert for guidance on the best way to mine the data.

 The company has begun work on the return/repair process with the help of Open Source Integrators.
 Handling these returns was something that never happened before implementation.
-Now, the company can address the return/repair of items with expanded Open ERP capabilities.
+Now, the company can address the return/repair of items with expanded Odoo capabilities.